viam-labs/camera-calibration/README.md

 }
 ```

 Everything else defaults.
-For best results, add `input_range_override` to tighten the arm's joint limits to your workspace, especially to prevent your cable being yanked around. **If you have joint limits configured in the motion service, you need to separately apply those here - they will NOT be respected automatically.**
+For best results, add `input_range_override` to tighten the arm's joint limits to your workspace, especially to prevent your cable from being yanked around. **If you have joint limits configured in the motion service, you need to separately apply those here - they will NOT be respected automatically.**

 ### Step 5: Position the arm